jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

 # Platform Engineer Hands-on Lab

-## Share Environment details and confirm pre-requisites
-The workshop owner should share with the attendees:
-- Designated Tanzu Platform for k8s URL, Org and Project.
-- vSphere environment url, credentials, Supervisor name used to register in Tanzu Platform, and Supervisor namespace name.
-- Route53 Credential ID, Hosted Zone ID, and designated subdomain.

 All workshop participants to verify they are all set with steps in [Workshop Attendee pre-requisites](../lab-platform-engineer/00-prerequisites.md#workshop-attendee-pre-requisites)

 ## Log in the Tanzu Platform for Kubernetes